hoangduytran/blender-manual/manual/interface/window_system/topbar.rst

    Select any of the file names in the list to open that blend-file.

    Clear Recent Files List
-      Removes all items from the list.
+      Removes items from the recent files list.
 Revert
    Reopens the current file to its last saved version.
 Recover